-This was a British special forces raid by the Special Boat Section (‘Boom Patrol Detachment’) to destroy German shipping in the port of Bordeaux in south-western France (7/12 December 1942).
+'Frankton' was a British special forces raid by the Special Boat Section ('Boom Patrol Detachment') to destroy German shipping in the port of Bordeaux in south-western France (7/12 December 1942).

 The Royal Marines Boom Patrol Detachment was formed on 6 July 1942 at Southsea near Portsmouth, and was commanded by a Royal Marines officer, Major Herbert 'Blondie' Hasler with Captain J. D. Stewart as his second in command.
 The detachment comprised 34 men and, based at Lumps Fort, often exercised in Portsmouth harbour and patrolled the harbour boom at night.

 Up the Gironde estuary from the east coast of the Bay of Biscay, the port of Bordeaux was a major destination for goods to support the German war effort.
 In the 12 months from June 1941, vegetable and animal oils, other raw materials, and 25,000 tons of raw rubber arrived at the port in ships including a number of blockade runners, so the port and the ships in it were targets of some strategic value.
 Hasler submitted a plan to attack this target on 21 September 1942, his initial submission calling for a force of three canoes to be transported by submarine to the Gironde estuary, up which the canoes would be paddled by night, hiding by day, until they reached Bordeaux some 60 miles (100 km) from the sea.
-Hasler believed that this approach would allow the attack party to avoid the 32 assorted German naval vessels (six minesweepers, 12 S-boote, 12 patrol craft and two armed trawlers) which patrolled or used the port under the command of Konteradmiral Julius Bachmann, the Hafenkommandant ‘Bordeaux’.
+Hasler believed that this approach would allow the attack party to avoid the 32 assorted German naval vessels (six minesweepers, 12 S-boote, 12 patrol craft and two armed trawlers) which patrolled or used the port under the local supervision of the Hafenkommandant Bordeaux command.
 On arrival the canoeists hoped to sink between six and 12 cargo ships then escape overland to Spain.

 Authorisation for the raid was granted on 13 October 1942, but Admiral the Lord Louis Mountbatten, chief of Combined Operations, increased the number of canoes involved from three to six.
 Mountbatten originally ordered Hasler not take part in the raid, because he was the command’s most experienced canoeing specialist, but changed his mind after Hasler, the only man with experience in small boats, formally submitted his reasons for inclusion.